rich-context-competition/rich-context-book-2019/06-The_AI2_Submission_at_the_Rich_Context_Competition/06-The_AI2_Submission_at_the_Rich_Context_Competition.md

 put papers in the development split over the train split, and the test split over the development split.

-We also experimented with adding ELMo embeddings [@Peters2018DEEPCW], but it significantly slowed down training and decoding which would have disqualified our submission due to the runtime requirements of the competition.
+We also experimented with adding ELMo embeddings (Peters et al., 2018), but it significantly slowed down training and decoding which would have disqualified our submission due to the runtime requirements of the competition.
 As a result, we decided not to include ELMo embeddings in